wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 - Understand the basics of [how Tailscale works](https://tailscale.com/blog/how-tailscale-works).
 - Have a Tailscale account (Tailnet).
 There are multiple plans available for you to set up your Tailscale network.
 For details, see [Tailscale plans](https://tailscale.com/pricing).
 - Install Tailscale and connect your private data center or server to it, so that your private services are accessible via your Tailscale network.
 To quickly get started with Tailscale, see the [Tailscale quickstart](https://tailscale.com/kb/1017/install).
-- If you are signing in to the Choreo Console for the first time, create an organization as follows:
+- If you are signing in to the {{ product_name }} Console for the first time, create an organization as follows:

     1. Go to the [Choreo Console](https://console.choreo.dev/), and sign in using your Google, GitHub, or Microsoft account.
     2. Enter a unique organization name.
 For example, `Stark Industries`.